anima-research/connectome-ts/docs/connectome-ts-reqs.md

 - This ensures historical consistency - old frames render with their original logic
 - Renderers can be provided as functions (converted to strings for persistence) or strings

-Attention-aware compression:
-- Content to be compressed is wrapped in `<content_to_compress>` tags in the rendered context
-- Compression instructions can be inserted at the right position (before the frames being compressed)
-- This ensures the model sees content in context before compressing it, preserving attention hooks
+The Compression Engine produces narrative blocks that replace frame ranges in the final LLM context.
+The HUD provides the Compression Engine with:
+- The VEIL frames to potentially compress (with their operations)
+- How those frames rendered as segments (maintaining frame boundaries)
+- The current VEIL state (all active facets)

+The Compression Engine returns frame-range replacements (e.g., "frames 10-50 become this narrative").
+The HUD then applies these replacements when rendering, skipping the original frame effects and inserting narratives instead.
+This frame-based approach provides stable references even when facets are later modified or deleted.

 HUD is built with awareness of a particular implementation of a Compression Engine, but a Compression Engine can be used with different HUDs.
 HUD can also use different implementations of Compression Engines, provided that they keep to a common API.

+## Additional Features

 Some tools can create internally scheduled events in the AgentLoop.
 For example, an agent can set a timer to wake up in a given interval.
 Similarly, an agent can choose to sleep and to postpone handling of events for a given amount of time.

 Most external events are batchable, although not all.
 In this case they cause updates of Elements, but the AgentLoop does not call the LLM until the end of a batch.

-As the first step, lets mockup a larger example of rendered context, one that contains multiple turns and shows examples of various VEIL features.
-We can use prefill format.
-For simplicity, lets assume that our mockup does not include images.
-The prefill format (with no images) works as follows: all content is sent as a sequence of user and assistant messages.
-The HUD renders frames as they naturally occur, with the last assistant message having the `<my_turn>` prefix for prefill.
-System prompts are handled by the agent, not the HUD.

-Note, that the rendered context is not VEIL.
-In the rendered context it is impossible to tell the type of facets that led to its production, so it makes sense to specify that information in comments.
+## Implementation Architecture

+- LLMProvider interface abstracts different LLM backends (Anthropic, OpenAI, etc.)
+- Providers handle both message-based and prefill modes internally
+- Includes retry logic with exponential backoff for transient errors
+- Tracing system captures all internal operations for debugging
+- File-based trace storage with rotation and export capabilities

-Current Implementation Status:
+## Current Implementation Status

-Completed:
+### Completed

 - Aspect-based facet system with extensible types (Facet as interface)
 - Three fundamental delta types: addFacet, changeFacet, removeFacet
 - Four-phase processing (RETM): Receptors → Transforms → Effectors → Maintainers